These Londoners refuse to be intimidated by bridge attack

 The near constant wail of sirens provided a reminder that authorities were diligently working to find answers behind the night's events.
 Like in Manchester, a huge chunk of the city center was behind police tape, allowing law enforcement officials to comb through the clues left behind.

-For many Brits more removed from the violence, the attacks were beginning to take on a grim monotony.
+For some Brits more removed from the violence, these types of attacks were beginning to take on a grim monotony.

 "Everyone's quite desensitized," Justin, the retail worker, said.
 "I know quite a lot of people who are just… tired.
 Tired of everything."